 A review of A World Beyond Politics?
 A Defense of the Nation-State by Pierre Manent.

-Reports on recent elections in Algeria, Armenia, Bahamas, Benin, Burkina Faso, Congo (Brazzaville), Estonia, Jordan, Mali, Mauritania, Nigeria, Papau New Guinea, Philippines, Senegal, Timor-Leste, and Togo.
+Reports on elections in Algeria, Armenia, Bahamas, Benin, Burkina Faso, Estonia, Mali, Mauritania, Nigeria, and Timor-Leste.

 Excerpts from: the Berlin Declaration; an interview with Thich Quang Do—winner of the 2006 Thorolf Rafto Memorial Prize for Human Rights Defenders; a speech delivered by Romanian president Traian Băsescu.

 Democracy and Security Conference in Prague; Former Heads of State Call for Aung San Suu Kyi’s Release; CIMA Holds Inaugural Forum; Conference on Africa’s Democratic Momentum; Forum on Democracy in the Arab World; New Policy Journal: Americas Quarterly; New York Democracy Forum; USIP Launches Rule-of-Law Network; Report on NED’s International Forum.